-Once a PC server is running at a site, users (Contest Administrators, Judges, and Teams) at the site can start PC clients to login and use the system.
+Once a PC2 server is running at a site, users (Contest Administrators, Judges, and Teams) at the site can start PC2 clients to login and use the system18.
 The normal procedure is first to start a client using the "pc2admin" command and login as the "root" administrator (password "administrator1") in order to configure the contest.
-Subsequently each Contest Judge would start a client using the "pc2judge" command, and each Team would start a client using the "pc2team" command.
-The Contest Administrator would normally also start a PC scoreboard using the "pc2board" command, logging in using the PC account "board1".
+Subsequently each Contest Judge would start a client using the "pc2judge" command, and each Team would start a client using the "pc2judge" command, and each Team would start a client using the "pc2judge" command, and each Team would start a Client using the "pc2board" command, logging in using the PC2 account "board1".

 Each time a client is started, the client will read its pc2v9.ini file to determine its site name and the location of its server, and then contact the server.
 Following this initialization sequence, the client will display a "login" window as shown below, indicating that it is ready to accept a user (Team, Judge, Administrator, or Scoreboard) login.
 Depending on the logging levels specified in the client's pc2v9.ini file, the progress of these steps will be displayed and/or written to a file in the client's startup directory under logs.
-If any errors occur or the client fails to produce the login screen, check the log file in the logs directory for more details.
+If any errors occur or the client fails to produce the login screen, check the log file in the logs directory for more details.20